cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt3.md

             ├── cookie-notice.css

 ```
-This CSS will style the cookie banner.
+This CSS will style the cookie banner:

 ```css
 #cookie-notice {